LeoBarbosa08/Openweather_API/README.md

-# Openweather_API
+# Description
-Code with openweather api integration, search any city for weather information
+- Code with openweather API integration
+- Search any city for weather information
+- Link for Openweather website (<a src="https://openweathermap.org"> )